payose/promptflix/README.md

 - **Movie enthusiasts** tired of endless scrolling through streaming platforms
 - **Anyone** who knows what mood they're in but not what to watch
-- **Casual viewers** who want quick, personalized recommendations without the hassle
+- **Casual viewers** who want quick, personalised recommendations without the hassle

 ## 🚀 The Problem It Solves